PhantomMike/100-days-of-code/log.md

-### Day 49: April 17, 2017
+## Day 49: April 17, 2017

 **Today's Progress:** Completed final section of codecademy Learn JavaScript course, DOM and JQuery.
 Also updated learnings web page.

-**Thoughts:** Finally back to some coding.
+**Thoughts:** Finally back to some coding!
 Glad to finish off jscript and learn more about the DOM and jQuery, I think I have a good basic understanding there now.
 Also spent time fixing up my codepen learnings web page so it has links to the most important jscript pages and sample code.

 ### Day 48: April 2, 2017